neri/vpc/README.md

 ## Implemented hardware

-- CPU: 80186?
+- CPU: 486SX?
-  - Some features are missing
+  - Some features are missing such as 16bit protected mode
 - Memory: 640KB ought to be enough for anybody.
 - I/O:
   - i8259 PIC